Dick Smith Super-80 Computer: Technical description

 The standard computer had no serial or parallel I/O as such, relying on the optional S-100 bus interface for I/O and expansion.
 A 10-pin connector at the back of the board was labeled "PORT" and had power, as well as a pair of digital outputs and two available digital input lines.
 The connector was for a future RS-232 / 20 mA current loop serial interface, but that was never implemented.

 Mass storage was available in the form of a cassette tape interface running at 300 baud.
 Accessing the cassette interface required the video display to be switched off, so an LED was provided to show activity during a tape load or save operation.
 The LED would change state each time a 256-byte block of data was successfully transferred.

 The Z80 interrupt line was connected to the keyboard PIO and the "Non Maskable Interrupt" line was not connected.

 Software

 The Super-80 came with a 2kB machine code monitor program in ROM.

 A BASIC interpreter could be purchased either on cassette tape or on a set of three 4kB EPROMs.
 The first 4kB BASIC EPROM replaced the 2kB monitor EPROM supplied with the computer and contained the first 2kB of BASIC, plus the monitor program.
 The BASIC interpreter was based on Tiny BASIC rewritten and modified by Ron Harris.

 In its November 1981 edition (p93), Electronics Australia announced a programming competition with the chance to win one of two dot matrix printers.
-EA later compiled the better programs submitted by readers into a book called "Software for the Super-80 Computer".
+The magazine later compiled the better programs submitted by readers into a book called Software for the Super-80 Computer.